rlalleme/furnitures_maker/README.md

 * side_thickness, back_thickness, shelf_thickness: Define the wood thickness for the sides, back and shelves
 * diagonal_width: Defines the horizontal distance inside the diagonal
 * diagonal_angle: Angle for the diagonal, positive to tilt it to the left, negative for the right
-* diagonal_position: Between 0 and 1 will be interprated as percentage (e.g. 0.3 = 30%), any value above one will be interprated as a dimension (from left side)
+* diagonal_position: Between 0 and 1 will be interprated as percentage (e.g. 0.3 = 30%) of the available space, any value above one will be interprated as a dimension (from left side)